-Table 32 - Definition of (UINT8) TPMA\SESSION Bits <IN/OUT>
+Table 32 - Definition of (UINT8) TPMA_SESSION Bits <IN/OUT>

-Bit Name Meaning 0 continueSession SET (1): In a command, this setting indicates that the session is to remain active after successful completion of the command.
+Table 02 Berminer of (entro) 11 m/z_02001011 Bite 4m/0017 Bit Name Meaning 0 continueSession SET (1): In a command, this setting indicates that the session is to remain active after successful completion of the command.
 In a response, it indicates that the session is still active.
 If SET in the command, this attribute shall be SET in the response.
 CLEAR (0): In a command, this setting indicates that the TPM should close the session and flush any related context when the command completes successfully.
 In a response, it indicates that the session is closed and the context is no longer active.
 This attribute has no meaning for a password authorization and the TPM will allow any setting of the attribute in the command and SET the attribute in the response.
 This attribute will only be CLEAR in one response for a logical session.
 If the attribute is CLEAR, the context associated with the session is no longer in use and the space is available.
 A session created after another session is ended may have the same handle but logically is not the same session.
 This attribute has no effect if the command does not complete successfully.
 1 auditExclusive SET (1): In a command, this setting indicates that the command should only be executed if the session is exclusive at the start of the command.
 In a response, it indicates that the session is exclusive.
 This setting is only allowed if the audit attribute is SET (TPM_RC_ATTRIBUTES).
 CLEAR (0): In a command, indicates that the session need not be exclusive at the start of the command.
 In a response, indicates that the session is not exclusive.
-In this revision, if audit is CLEAR, auditExclusive must be CLEAR in the command and will be CLEAR in the response.
-In a future, revision, this bit may have a different meaning if audit is CLEAR.
-See "Exclusive Audit Session" clause in TPM 2.0 Part 1.
-I'ID 1 2 auditReset SET (1): In a command, this setting indicates that the audit digest of the session should be initialized and the exclusive status of the session SET.
+2 auditReset SET (1): In a command, this setting indicates that the audit digest of the session should be initialized and the exclusive status of the session SET.
 This setting is only allowed if the audit attribute is SET (TPM_RC_ATTRIBUTES).
 CLEAR (0): In a command, indicates that the audit digest should not be initialized.
 This bit is always CLEAR in a response.
-In this revision, if audit is CLEAR, auditReset must be clear in the command and will be CLEAR in the response.
-In a future, revision, this bit may have a different meaning if audit is CLEAR.
 4:3 Reserved shall be CLEAR